 Catchers must be in full equipment before going behind the plate, including helmet and protective cup.

 No phantom tags.
 There will be a team warning; a 2nd occurrence by a player will result in that player being removed from the game.

 An 11 year old or younger player (does not have to be the same player) must catch 2 innings by the end of the 5th inning.
 The 2 innings caught need not be consecutive, but must occur by the completion of the 5th inning.
 If no 11 year old is available to catch, then three 12 year old players can catch a maximum of 2 innings each (including if the game goes into extra innings).

 A catcher or fielder who blocks the plate or base without possession of the ball or the ball being in close proximity for a play will receive one warning and the base will be awarded to the base runner.
 A second occurrence will warrant ejection from the game.

 Each player must play a minimum of 3 innings (9 outs) in the field.
 Nine defensive players, including the pitcher, will be used.
 Free substitutions in the field will be permitted, with the exception of the pitcher.
 Once a pitcher is removed from pitching, he cannot return to the game as a pitcher.
-A pitcher cannot play catcher after having pitched, however, a catcher can pitch after having played catcher.
-Please use your discretion in these instances.

 It is anticipated that except for situations where the safety of a player or teammate(s) exists that all recreational players will have the opportunity to play all positions.